 Good to know:

-Everie will prepare and support donors at each step of the process – from application to retrieval.
-The egg donation process can take three to four months, however the impact of a donation lasts a lifetime.
+Everie prepares and supports egg donors at each step of the egg donation process from application to retrieval.
+The egg donation process can take three to four months; however, the impact of a donation lasts a lifetime.